How to Carb Cycle on Paleo

 Of course, carb cycling isn’t for everyone.
 If you feel that you’re losing lean muscle instead of fat or otherwise not feeling your best, see a nutritionist or stop the carb cycling altogether.

-Drawbacks of carb cycling
+Drawbacks of Carb Cycling

 Carb cycling may have some drawbacks.
 One of the main potential issues is a lack of nutrients from limiting certain healthy fruits and veggies due to their high carb count.
 These foods are rich sources of vitamins and minerals that are important for metabolic activities in the body.